open-feature/flagd/README.md

 ## Features

-Flagd is a simple command line tool for fetching and evaluating feature flags.
+Flagd is a feature flag daemon with a Unix philosophy.

 Think of it as a ready-made, open source, OpenFeature compliant feature flag backend system.